adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 enterprise directory and the number of users read during a sync is suddenly small, this could indicate a misconfiguration or error situation.
-The value of `max_adobe_only_users` is a threshold which causes the run to exit and report an error if there are this many fewer users in the enterprise directory than in the Adobe admin console.
+The value of `max_adobe_only_users` is a threshold which causes User Sync to suspend deletion and update of existing Adobe accounts and report an error if there are this many fewer users in the enterprise directory (as filtered by query parameters) than in the Adobe admin console.

-Raise this value if you expect the number of users to drop by more than the value specified.
+Raise this value if you expect the number of users to drop by more than the current value.

 For example: